 What are the advantages of being a UH CO-OP Intern?

 - Becomes an official recognition and honor on the student’s academic transcript.

 - Provides months of meaningful experience, making the student more valuable to an employer upon graduation.
 Many companies reduce recruiting and training costs by hiring former CO-OP interns.

 - Enables a student to earn money to help finance his/her college education.

 - Makes academic work more meaningful through practical application of classroom principles and many employers have lab facilities and equipment that are not available on most campuses.

 - Creates the proper environment to explore career choices and be professionally exposed to diverse opportunities within a specific field of study before graduation.

 - Offers the opportunity to collaborate and network with professionals who have many years of experience in the student’s major field of study.

-Can a student complete back-to-back full-time Co-ops during fall and spring semesters?
+Can an intern complete back-to-back full-time CO-OPs during fall and spring semesters?

 No. Full-time rotational work experience (21+ hours or more per week) during fall or spring cannot be completed back to back.
-To maintain full-time actively enrolled status Co-op interns must be on one semester and off the next semester for full-time work experience within the Cooperative Education Program.
+To maintain full-time actively enrolled status CO-OP interns must be on one semester and off the next semester for full-time work experience within the UH Cooperative Education Program.